andrew03meyer/andrew03meyer/README.md

 | Haskell  | University (2 months)        | I have just started to learn Haskell for one of my university modules                                                      |
 | SQL      | University/A-Level (4 years) | I have done some SQL at A-Level and more at university.
 I have also had some work experience where the main laguage was SQL|
 | C#       | Personal (1 month)           | I took part in some extra curricular studying of C# in a course.
 It gave me an introduction to C#                          |

-## Oppurtunities
- - **I'm currently looking for a year placement (starting Summer 2024 - September 2025).
-If you have any oppurtunities, please let me know!**

 ## Potential Projects
 | Language     | Project      | Descrition                                                                                               |